nagius/tanitblog/etc/posts/wifiap.md

 Be careful, once switched to bridge mode I wasn't able to reach the admin interface (on 192.168.100.1), so make sure to disable the wifi before !
-In my case, if the wifi is enable on te router, the wired ports don't work anymore...
+In my case, if the wifi is enable on the router, the wired ports don't work anymore...

 To turn it back to normal mode, the only way I found is the factory reset.